cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 ## Prerequisites

 - In Cloudflare, super administrator access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
-- In Okta, access to Create Groups and Create Applications.
+- In Okta, access to the `Create groups` and `Manage applications` permissions.

 ## Limitations